spaceraccoon/from-day-zero-to-zero-day/README.md

 ### Chapter 05

 * FreshTomato's website no longer hosts older versions used in the examples.
 As such, a copy of `freshtomato-AC1450-ARM_NG-2022.5-AIO-64K.zip` has been added to [this repo](https://github.com/spaceraccoon/from-day-zero-to-zero-day/blob/main/chapter-05/freshtomato-AC1450-ARM_NG-2022.5-AIO-64K.zip).
 Thanks @jbmls!
+* Later versions of Frida introducing breaking changes to the API that may cause the `hook.py` script to fail with errors such as `frida.ProcessNotRespondingError`.
+While you may want to adapt your script for newer versions of Frida, you can get the examples to work by downgrading with `pip install frida-tools==10.8.0`.
+Thanks @pudii!

 ### Chapter 06

 * FreshTomato's website no longer hosts older versions used in the examples.
 As such, a copy of `freshtomato-RT-N66U_RT-AC6x-2022.5-AIO-64K.zip` has been added to [this repo](https://github.com/spaceraccoon/from-day-zero-to-zero-day/blob/main/chapter-06/freshtomato-RT-N66U_RT-AC6x-2022.5-AIO-64K.zip).
 Thanks @0xdea!
 * A newer Ghidra plugin, [Cartographer](https://github.com/nccgroup/Cartographer), supports the drcov version 3 format and is a decent alternative to Lightkeeper used in the book, which only supports version 2.
 Always keep your toolbox updated!
 Thanks @phordiienko!

-### Chapter 07

-* Later versions of Frida introducing breaking changes to the API that may cause the `hook.py` script to fail with errors such as `frida.ProcessNotRespondingError`.
-While you may want to adapt your script for newer versions of Frida, you can get the examples to work by downgrading with `pip install frida-tools==10.8.0`.
-Thanks @pudii!

 ## Contributing